charlieroberts/interface.server.2/src/ApplicationManager.js.md

                 }
               })
             }

-          }.bind(this))()
+            app.on( 'close', destination.close.bind( destination ) )
+          })()
         }

-After generating the appropriate destinations for the application we replace the descriptors used to generate the destination objects with destinations themselves.

-        app.destinations = _destinations

-Give our new IO object (the application) a name.
-Emit an event telling IOManager listeners a new IO object has been created.
-Generate mappings for the application.
-Emit an event telling the ApplicationManager listeners that a new application has been created.

-        io.name = app.name
-        io.emit( 'new device', io.name, io )

-        this.map( app.mappings )
-        this.emit( 'new application', app )
+        return destinations
       },

-*map* : For each mapping passed in the arguments array, lookup the input and output device members and create a function that serves as an affine transform between the input range and the output range.
+*createMappingForApp* : Lookup the input and output device members and create a function that serves as an affine transform between the input range and the output range.
 Add a listener to the input object that sends a message to the output destination whenever the input signal changes.

-      map: function( mappings ) {
-        _.forIn( mappings, function( mapping ) {
+      createMappingForApp: function( mapping, app ) {
-          var inputIO, outputIO, _in, _out, transform
+        var inputIO, outputIO, _in, _out, transform, outputFunction

-          inputIO = this.app.ioManager.devices[ mapping.input.io ]
+        inputIO  = AM.app.ioManager.devices[ mapping.input.io ]
-          outputIO = this.app.ioManager.devices[ mapping.output.io ]
+        outputIO = AM.app.ioManager.devices[ mapping.output.io ]

         if( typeof inputIO === 'undefined' ) { throw 'ERROR: Input IO device ' + mapping.input.io + ' is not found.' }

         _in  = inputIO.outputs[ mapping.input.name  ]

-          // if( typeof outputIO === 'undefined' ) {
-          //   throw 'Output IO device ' + mapping.input.io + ' is not found.'
-          // }

         _out = outputIO.inputs[ mapping.output.name ]

         transform = AM.createTransformFunction( _in, _out )

-          inputIO.on(
+        outputFunction = AM.createOutputFunction( mapping, transform ).bind( _out )

-            mapping.input.name,
+        inputIO.on( mapping.input.name, outputFunction )
+        mapping.input = inputIO

+        app.on( 'close', function() { inputIO.removeListener( mapping.input.name, outputFunction ) })
+      },

-            function( inputValue, previousInput ) {
+      createOutputFunction : function( mapping, transform ) {
-              var output = transform( inputValue )
+        return function( inputValue, previousInput ) { // 'this' will be bound to output app input... var output = transform( inputValue )

           // TODO: is only one of these needed? if( typeof this.expression    === 'function' ) output = this.expression( output )
           if( typeof mapping.expression === 'function' ) output = mapping.expression( output )

           this.emit( output )
-            }.bind( _out )
-          )
-        }, this )
+        }
       },

       createTransformFunction : function( _in, _out ) {